Frames and axes

 • The x-axis is aligned with the wind direction and points forward.

-• The y-axis is the same as in the geometry frame
+• The y-axis is the same as the y-axis of the geometry frame

 • The z-axis is perpendicular to both and points downwards.